jshafto/app_academy_notes/w2_learning_obectives.md

    - `var` - outdated, may or may not be reassigned, scoped to function. can be not just reassigned, but also redeclared!
    - variables always evaluate to value it contains regardless of how it was declared
 - Explain the difference between `const`, `let`, and `var` declarations
-   - `var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignement) is "hoisted"
+   - `var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is "hoisted"
-      - so it will exist in memory as "undefined" which seems bad and unpredictable
+      - so it will exist in memory as "undefined" which is bad and unpredictable
-      - `var` will also allow you to redeclare a variable, while `let` will raise a syntax error. you shouldn't be able to do that!
+      - `var` will also allow you to redeclare a variable, while `let` or `const` will raise a syntax error. you shouldn't be able to do that!
       - `const` won't let you reassign a variable, but if it points to a mutable object, you will still be able to change the value by mutating the object
       - block-scoped variables allow new variables with the same name in new scopes
       - block-scoped still performs hoisting of all variables within the block, but it doesn't initialize to the value of `undefined` like `var` does, so it throws a specific reference error if you try to access the value before it has been declared